succinctlabs/op-succinct/README.md

-# kona-sp1
+# op-succinct

-Standalone repo to use Kona & SP1 to verify Optimism blocks.
+Standalone repo to use Kona & SP1 to verify OP Stack blocks.

 ## Overview

 **`crates`**
 - `client-utils`: A suite of utilities for the client program.
-- `host-utils`: A suite of utilities for constructing the host which runs the SP1 Kona program.
+- `host-utils`: A suite of utilities for constructing the host which runs the OP Succinct program.

 **`sp1-kona`**
 - `native-host`: The host program which runs the Kona program natively using `kona`.